-Brief statement, in simple terms, of problems that may be encountered.

-A performance standard relating to a specific deficiency.
+- 1. Possible Condition brief statement, in simple terms, of problems that may be encountered. - 2.
+Performance Standard a performance standard relating to a specific deficiency.

-A statement of the corrective action required of the Builder to repair the condition or a statement of the Homeowner's maintenance responsibilities.
+3. Responsibility - a statement of the corrective action required of the Builder to repair the condition or a statement of the Homeowner's maintenance responsibilities.